Chemotherapy

 • If you do not feel physically fit, ask for help with household chores.
 You may be looking for suitable home help beforehand for the time during and after chemotherapy.

-Aftercare after chemotherapy
+Aftercare of chemotherapy

+As part of the follow-up care, it is possible to check whether the chemotherapy was successful.
+In addition, doctors look for the signs of a relapse (recurrence) and ask you about symptoms, possible side effects and long-term consequences of treatment.
+This refers not only to the physical but also to the mental and spiritual state.
+Physical examination, blood tests and imaging techniques, e.g. ultrasound, are also used.
+This can be used, for example, to detect liver metastases.
+If cancer settling is suspected, medical experts also use computed tomography (CT), magnetic resonance imaging (MRI = magnetic resonance imaging) and positron emission tomography (PET).
 Follow-up care is provided at specific intervals that doctors determine with you.
 Initially, the follow-up intervals are shorter, but later they become longer and longer.
 You can continue follow-up care at the same place where you received chemotherapy, i.e., in a clinic or specialized medical practice.
-The family doctor’s office or other specialist practices can also be involved in follow-up care – if necessary.
+The family doctor’s practice or other specialist practices can also be involved in aftercare if necessary.

 The University Hospital of Zurich offers holistic care

+At the Comprehensive Cancer Center Zurich (CCCZ), people with cancer not only receive the medical expertise of a university, but also holistic care.
+The CCCZ is a joint oncology center of excellence of the University Hospital Zurich and the University of Zurich involving Balgrist University Hospital and the University Children’s Hospital Zurich.
+This includes cancer diagnostics as well as individual treatment concepts with surgery, chemotherapy, radiation, targeted therapies and immunotherapies.
+These are tailored to the particular type of cancer and individually to the cancer patients.
 It is known today that cancer affects not only the body, but also the psyche, the entire everyday life and profession.
 In most cases, the relatives also suffer.
 Special counseling and treatment services offer holistic support that addresses physical, emotional and psychosocial factors.
 In addition, there is the possibility to participate in clinical studies.
 This enables them to benefit from the latest scientific findings and new therapeutic approaches.